parrenin/IceChrono/README.md

 IceChrono
 =========

-A statistical and physical model to optmize chronologie of deep polar ice cores
+A statistical and physical model to optimize chronologies of deep polar ice cores.